 Concentration risk is the credit risk stemming from not having a well-diversified credit portfolio, i.e. the risk inherent in doing business with large customers or being overexposed in particular industries or geographic regions.
-The Group has calculated the exposure concentration risk ung framework using Herfindahl-Hirschman Index (HHI).
+The Group has calculated the exposure concentration risk under Bank Pillar 2 capital framework using Herfindahl-Hirschman Index (HHI).